Health in Lebanon: Mental health

+History

+The Asfouriyeh Hospital, founded in 1896 in Lebanon, is considered the first modern mental health hospital in the Middle East.
+The impact of the Lebanese Civil War led to the hospital's closure in 1982.

-Women's Health
+Women's health

 Women have adequate access to gynecological and other female health facilities in Lebanon, excluding contraceptives.
+Abortion is illegal except in cases where the woman's life is at risk, under Lebanon's Penal Code of 1943.

 The Lebanese view on unborn children is that they are equivalent to an infant, thus making it difficult for legalization of abortion.
-However, abortion is rampant among women and frequently performed by the same doctors who call for its prohibition.
+However, abortion is widespread among women and frequently performed by the same doctors who call for its prohibition.
 Underage pregnancies as well as extramarital pregnancies are the most commonly terminated, often in decent conditions but occasionally not.
 The general consensus of the Lebanese indicates that most do not support abortion, however a significant urban population is currently vying for its legalization.
 Most Lebanese prefer the concept of birth then adoption by a sterile family, and this is a frequent occurrence.
-However, more often than not abortions are forced upon young mothers by family members attempting to preserve family honor.
+However, more often than not abortions are forced upon young mothers by family members attempting to preserve family honour.